What is GloFAS?

 What forecast products does GloFAS offer?

 GloFAS includes many different products for each of its services

 River network probabilities

-Probability of the streamflow forecast to exceed three pre-defined thresholds within the next 30 days.
+Probability of the streamflow forecast to exceed two pre-defined thresholds (5-year and 20-year floods) within the next 30 days.

 Threshold exceedance icons

 Overall evolution of the flood severity and associated probabilities for the next 30 days.

 Time evolution of streamflow probability forecasts for the next 30 days.

 Evolution of the forecast probabilities for three pre-defined flood severity thresholds in the last 5 daily GloFAS 30-day runs.

 Ensemble median and probability of first 10-day precipitation forecast totals to exceed three pre-defined thresholds.